lukeweber/iLBC-as3-wrapper/README.md

 ### ILB wrapper input/output

-Encoder takes PCM 16 bit 8 kHz audio and decoder outputs PCM 16 bit 44.1 kHz.
+Encoder takes big endian PCM 32 bit float, 8 kHz audio and decoder outputs little endian PCM 16 bit 44 kHz.
 Optionally it can use base64 for encoder output and decoder input with the special base64 swc.
+The input is the default audio that will come out of a flash microphone, if mic.rate = 8.

 ### Compile iLBC.swc (optional)